Does my child have autism?

 Because children on the spectrum have trouble reading facial expressions, they may fail to react – or even react inappropriately – when a parent or sibling is expressing joy, anger, or sorrow.

-Speech and Language Difficulties May Present Themselves During Early Stages of Language Development
+3. Speech and Language Difficulties May Present as Early Signs of Autism

 Children with ASD may have a hard time speaking and communicating at the expected level for their age.

 Even during infancy, you might notice that your child does not babble or coo in response when you talk and attempt to interact.
-By their first birthday, most toddlers can speak a word or two, but children on the spectrum often don’t learn to speak until much later.
+By their first birthday, most toddlers can speak a word or two, but autism symptoms in children often include delayed speech.

 Sometimes, children with ASD babble and coo in the first few months of life, and then cease to “communicate” altogether.
 In these cases, all forms of verbal communication and normal language development and experimentation with speech abruptly stop.
-This can be disconcerting for parents and is often a sign that it’s time to investigate further by seeking professional help.
+This can be disconcerting for parents and is often a sign of autism in young children and an indicator that it’s time to investigate further by seeking professional help.

 Early intervention is key to helping autistic children learn to communicate, whether it is through spoken language, or in more extreme cases, through sign language or even an alternative augmentative communication device.